raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/install-opencv.md

 pip install opencv-contrib-python
 ```

 However, before running above command, it is important to note that the latest version of OpenCV may not always be fully functional on the Raspberry Pi.
+Also its installation may take a very long time.
 Therefore I recommend to run the below command that installs the latest known working version.
-Here I use 4.1.0.25 but it could be already a newer stable version is available:
+Here I use 4.5.3.56 but it could be that already a newer stable version is available:

 ```
-pip install opencv-contrib-python==4.1.0.25
+pip install opencv-python==4.5.3.56
 ```

-Note the installation itself can still take a while, so be patient..

 If you still get an error message such as *Could not find a version that satisfies the requirement opencv-contrib-python (from versions: ) No matching distribution found for opencv-contrib-python*, try the alternative to use `apt-get` instead of `pip`: